linuxwolf/sazzle/README.md

 This library includes built-in support for [PLAIN](https://tools.ietf.org/html/rfc4616) and [SCRAM-SHA1](http://tools.ietf.org/html/rfc5802), while additional (or alternative) mechanisms can be added as needed.

+This software is liecensed under the terms of the [MIT License](./LICENSE).

 ## Installation ##

 From sources: